 Several changes resulted from those discussions.
 First, the Trustees immediately reduced the assumed rate of return from 8.1% to 7.8%, which was then further reduced to 7.6% with the July 1, 2011 Valuation and again to 7.25% with the July 1, 2012 Valuation.
 The July 1, 2018 valuation included a 6.875% assumed rate of return.
 Second, the Board of Trustees was expanded to include one representative each from the Board of Education and the Board of Finance.
 Third, the Board of Selectmen formally designated an Investment Committee comprised of citizens with professional investment expertise, and gave the Committee a formal written charge.
 Fourth, the Trustees engaged Mercer Investment Consulting to perform an asset/liability analysis.
 An additional and very significant change occurred through collective bargaining between the Town and one of its unions, AFSCME Local 1303-160.
 Effective July 1, 2007 newly hired employees covered by that contract will not be eligible for participation in the defined benefit plan but instead will participate in a defined contribution plan.
 The employer's original contribution to that plan was 9.00% of current salary, which was considerably less than the 17.56% contribution to the defined benefit plan for those employees at that time.
 As of October 2016, the employer contribution was lowered to 5.00%.
 The change also applies to newly hired non-union employees, other than sworn police and fire.
-Town Teamster Union employees became part of the Town's defined contribution plan in fiscal year 2013.
+Town Teamster Union employees became part of the Town's defined contribution plan in fiscal year 2013 and Police new hires were included as us 2015.
 Board of Education Custodians new to the schools as of July 1, 2010 and BOE Discretionary and WAESCA employees as of July 1, 2011 have also initiated participation in a defined contribution plan.
-The July 1, 2019 actuarial report is currently being worked on.
+Fire is the only group not part of the Town's defined contribution plan for new hires.